prebox/checkdown/README.md

 The checkbox element is cross browser compatible and is incredible reliable!

 There is no "hack" involved, just a cleaver use of HTML elements.<br/>
 What is even better is that the dropdown menu is fully compatible with keyboard interactions.
-See images below:

 ![keyboard focus](.readme/focus.png)
 ![dropdown menu](.readme/navbar.png)